 The double-tail takeover was not instantaneous though.
 Even Vallely’s next few models weren’t double-tailed.
 Shaped, asymmetrical designs continued to be the norm for a while, but the seal had been broken, and with changes in skateboarding accelerating faster and faster, those shapes rapidly transformed into more refined versions of the barnyard board.
 Experimentation soon gave way to standardization, and whether you see it as purely pragmatic, or the result of simple-minded groupthink, within three years of the Barnyard’s release, the standard “popsicle” shape was pretty much the only game in town when it came to mainstream skateboarding.

 All through the technical and handrail trick revolutions of the 90’s, Vallely’s skating continued to progress, but even with skating at its trendiest, Vallely never threw out the tricks he helped develop on 10 inch wide vert boards in the early days of street skating.
-Monster bonelesses, 180 no-complies at mach 10, gigantically tweaked ollie grabs, even street plants, they were all in the arsenal, right alongside the handrail 50-50s and some of the cleanest, burliest kickflips of the era, only now he was throwing all those tricks down on boards designed with switch skating and nollie flips in mind.
+Monster bonelesses, 180 no-complies, gigantically tweaked ollie grabs, even street plants, they were all in the arsenal, right alongside the handrail 50-50s and some of the cleanest, burliest kickflips of the era.
+But now he was throwing all those tricks down on boards designed with switch skating and nollie flips in mind.
 Those boards didn’t stop him from melding old and new, but, eventually, the breakneck progression gave birth to disillusionment.

 “Throughout the early 90’s I was making an effort to keep up, to learn what everyone else was learning, but I began to realize my own limitations, not physical limitations, but the limitations of my interests.
 To this day I still believe I am capable of doing anything I want on a a skateboard, but it has to be within my interests.
 Some time in the 90’s my interest in trying to keep up just evaporated.
 My love for skateboarding was as strong as the first day I started, and maybe skateboarding was even more meaningful to me in those days, but I see skateboarding as a creative, artistic outlet, so I had no choice but to do it how I felt, how it spoke to me...I did some tricks when people wouldn’t even do them in a game of S.K.A.T.E.
 They were dead and I was marginalized and thought to be a joke for doing them.
 With the tricks it was like: ‘these are my songs, why should I sing someone else's songs?
 Every now and then I may want to play a cover, but I wrote that stuff, it’s in my DNA.
 I’m going to abandon it for what reason?
 To be considered current?
 I lost cool forever in the early 90’s, once you’ve taken that ride on the roller coaster you know the game.
 You better figure out what matters to you and stick with it.
 Going with the wind you just get blown away.”